 This quick and nourishing year-round pasta recipe calls for chard, kale, or spinach, but you can use a combination or even substitute broccoli rabe or mustard greens.
 My personal favorite in this dish is chard, as it’s so good in the Italian-style trio of pasta with greens and legumes.
 Just add a colorful salad and you’ve got a meal.
 Recipe from Wild About Greens* by Nava Atlas.

 Sopa seca, or “dry soup,” is a common course in traditional Mexican meals, is not really a soup at all, though making it does start with a broth that is then entirely cooked away.
-Often, fideo (a type of vermicelli that resembles a small nest made of fine noodles) is used.
+Often, fideo (a type of fine pasta that resembles a small nest) is used.
 Fideo noodles are available in specialty markets and in well-stocked supermarkets.